nanovis/CreateDiffLaTeX/README.md

 ### Windows

-Just double-click on the .bat file, and enjoy!
+Double click on the .bat file.
+A terminal will be opened, asking to write the name of the updated and old main LaTeX files.
+Please notice that the names need to be inserted **without extensions**.
+After that, just wait until the end of the compilation.

 It will generate two files:
 - a LatexDiff file called **diff.tex**